garrandall/popular-music-data/tracks/don-t-worry-baby-the-tokens.md

   start_date: '1970-03-14'
 ---
 Well its been building up inside of me
-For oh I dont know how long
+For oh I don't know how long
-I dont know why
+I don't know why
 But I keep thinking
 Somethings bound to go wrong

 But she looks in my eyes
 And makes me realize
-And she says dont worry baby
+And she says don't worry baby
 Dont worry baby
 Dont worry baby
 Everything will turn out alright